produvia/kryptos/README.md

 ## Using the library
 The libray currently contains the following CLI commands

-#### compare_all
+#### compare_all_strategies
-Running `compare_all` will use produce a plot comparing the portfolio value of all strategies in the *algos/* directory.
+Running `compare_all_strategies` will use produce a plot comparing the portfolio value of all strategies in the *algos/* directory.
 The results will be saved to *scripts/performance_results_* and include a csv file as well as a pickled pandas Dataframe object to be used comparison/analysis.

 The results are not yet standardized, but instead record the data specified by each algorithim.